alanqrwang/hyperrecon/README.md

 ![link to paper to be updated]()

 ## Abstract
-Reconstructing under-sampled $k$-space measurements in Compressed Sensing MRI (CS-MRI) is classically solved with regularized least-squares.
+Reconstructing under-sampled k-space measurements in Compressed Sensing MRI (CS-MRI) is classically solved with regularized least-squares.
 Recently, deep learning has been used to amortize this optimization by training reconstruction networks on a dataset of under-sampled measurements.
 Here, a crucial design choice is the regularization function(s) and corresponding weight(s).
 In this paper, we explore a novel strategy of using a hypernetwork to generate the parameters of a separate reconstruction network as a function of the regularization weight(s), resulting in a regularization-agnostic reconstruction model.
 At test time, for a given under-sampled image, our model can rapidly compute reconstructions with different amounts of regularization.
 We analyze the variability of these reconstructions, especially in situations when the overall quality (as measured by PSNR, for example) is similar.
 Finally, we propose and empirically demonstrate an efficient and data-driven way of maximizing reconstruction performance given limited hypernetwork capacity.